mahnooryaseen23/WP-theme-Project/README.md

 An html - css - javascript jewellery website template converted into a word press website.

-Instructions
+INSTRUCTIONS
-ACF Plugin has to be activated
+- ACF Plugin has to be activated
-Pages Name
+PAGES NAME
-Home
+- Home
-About
+- About
-Blog
+- Blog
-Shop
+- Shop